M-curves of degree 9 or 11 with one unique non-empty oval: Results

 {\em Remark:\/} In degree $7$, there exist $M$-curves realizing $14$ different real schemes: $\langle \mathcal{J} \amalg \alpha \amalg 1 \langle \beta \rangle \rangle$ ($1 \leq \alpha \leq 13$) and $\langle \mathcal{J} \amalg 15 \rangle$.
 The classification of the complex schemes is presented in \cite{flt1}, it was established using the restrictions and constructions from \cite{fi}, \cite{flt1}, \cite{ko}, \cite{or1} and \cite{vi1}.
 One has actually for the $M$-curves with a non-empty oval: $\Pi_+ - \Pi_- \in \{ 0, +1, -1, 2 \}$.

 {\em Proof of Lemmas~2 and 3\/:} Consider the convex hull $\Delta$ of the interior ovals.
 Let $B$ be an oval placed at a vertex.
 The pencil $\mathcal{F}_B$ sweeping out $\Delta$ sweeps out all of the interior ovals and possibly some of the $\alpha$ exterior ovals, giving rise to $k-2$ chains.
 We consider here not the complete chains, but the longest subchains whose extremities are interior ovals.
 There are no $\mathcal{J}$-jumps between the interior ovals, two consecutive interior ovals in a chain have thus alternating orientations with respect to $\mathcal{J}$.
 A chain has $j$ {\em jumps\/} if it is formed of $2j+1$ subchains with alternatively interior and exterior ovals.
 A chain with $j$ jumps brings a contribution to $\Pi_+-\Pi_-$ whose absolute value is less or equal to $j + 1$.
 The total number of jumps is at most $\alpha$.
-Taking into account the contribution of the last oval $B$ one gets the inequality: $\vert \Pi_+ - \Pi_- \vert \leq k - 1 + \alpha$.
-Assume there are some exterior ovals, let $A$ be any one of them.
-Consider the pencil of lines $\mathcal{F}_A$ sweeping out $O$.
-The interior ovals are distributed in $k-2$ chains and the total number of jumps is at most $\alpha - 1$.
-If this pencil has no $\mathcal{J}$-jumps between the interior ovals, then $\vert \Pi_+ - \Pi_- \vert \leq k + \alpha - 3$.
-Assume now that one has the equality $\vert \Pi_+ - \Pi_- \vert = k - 1 + \alpha$.
-For any choice of $A$, the pencil $\mathcal{F}_A$ has $\mathcal{J}$-jumps between some interior ovals.
-The exterior ovals lie all inside of $\Delta$.
-(Note that the ovals vertices of $\Delta$ have all the same orientation.)
-Some edge of $\Delta$ must intersect the non-empty oval $O$.
+Taking into account the contribution of the last oval $B$ one gets the inequality $\vert \Pi_+ - \Pi_- \vert \leq k - 1 + \alpha$; if the equality holds, then the ovals vertices of $\Delta$ have all the same orientation.
+Assume there exists some exterior oval $A$ lying outside of $\Delta$, and consider the pencil of lines $\mathcal{F}_A$ sweeping out $\Delta$.
+There are no $\mathcal{J}$-jumps between the interior ovals, and these ovals are distributed in $k-2$ chains with at most $\alpha - 1$ jumps in total.
+Thus $\vert \Pi_+ - \Pi_- \vert \leq k + \alpha - 3$.
+If the equality $\vert \Pi_+ - \Pi_- \vert = k - 1 + \alpha$ holds, then the exterior ovals lie all inside of $\Delta$ and some edge of $\Delta$ intersects the non-empty oval $O$.
 Let $B$ be a vertex of $\Delta$, extremity of such an edge.
 The pencil of lines based at $B$ sweeping out $\Delta$ meets all of the other empty ovals, these ovals are distributed in $k-2$ chains whose extremal ovals are all interior ovals having the same orientation as $B$.
 The last oval of one chain must be connected with a point on $O$, this oval forms therefore a negative pair with $O$, see Figure~\ref{equal}.
 Thus, $\Pi_+ - \Pi_- = 1 - k - \alpha$.
 This finishes the proof of Lemma~2.

 The Rokhlin-Mishachev formula may be rewritten for the $M$-curves with one unique non-empty oval:

 Lemma~3 follows immediately from these formulas, combined with the inequality $\Pi_+ - \Pi_- \leq k - 2 + \alpha$. $\Box$